 In Buenos Aires the festivities were attended by up to a staggering 2 million people - the biggest gathering in the country's history.
 In Salta, the party was somewhat smaller but it was nice to see people turning out and taking pride in their country, their history.

 Salta was a great spot and next time (I'm sure there will be one) I return to Argentina I'll hang out there for longer as there's a lot to do in the region.
-I'd have liked to see a couple of other places, like Jujuy, Cordoba and Rosario, but I was keen to get to Buenos Aires and catch up with friends from last time.
-I've already seen the touristy things in BA so it's all about catching up with people this time.
+I'd have liked to see some other places too, like Jujuy, Cordoba and Rosario, but time was running short and I was keen to get to Buenos Aires and catch up with friends from last time.
 It's strange to be here when it's getting colder as last time I was there in the sweltering summer.
-It's weird to think I'll be leaving South America and getting warmer in London.
-Just one last photo for you - I can't remember if I mentioned it in the blog last time (and can't be bothered checking) but the rich folks in Palermo hire people to walk their dogs.
-A professional dog walker has his hands full....
+It's weird to think I'll be leaving South America soon and getting warmer in London.
+Just one last very random photo for you - I can't remember if I mentioned it in the blog last time but Palermo's wealthy hire people to walk their dogs.
+A professional dog walker can have their hands full....

 Now I'm off back to London but I have another 2 months off before starting work so there may be some more entries to come...

 My expectations of some midget content had been managed by others who'd recently been and said we'd be lucky to see any, but I felt a little short changed, if you'll excuse the pun.
-Still, it was one of the most amusing things I've seen, with all the slapstick and cheesiness you might expect.
+Still, it was one of the most amusing things I've seen and worth the effort.

 The guys were all dressed up in ludicrous outfits, the referees got involved with the "fights" and the cholitas got stuck in.
 All were "goodies" or "baddies" as you could tell from the reaction of the locals who go every week.
 They get the crowd involved as well, and it's encouraged that you throw fruit or whatever at the "baddies" when they're "cheating" or throwing things themselves at the crowd.

-The other compulaory thing on my list was "Death Road" - a long downhill mountain bike ride down what they say is the world's most dangerous road, And it's true - people die on that ride more often than you'd imagine.
+The other compulsory thing on my list was "Death Road" - a long downhill mountain bike ride down what they say is the world's most dangerous road, And it's true - people can and do die on that ride.

-It starts when they drop you in the cold and rain at 4300m, and you ride down 65km of sealed road, overtaking trucks if you fancy, which I did.
-Then you start the hard part - another 3-4 hours of nearly constant downhill, with sheer drops several hundred feet down - if you ride off the edge you're not coming back up.
+It starts when they drop you in the cold and rain at 4300m, and you ride down 65km of sealed road, overtaking trucks if you fancy.
+Which I did.
+Then you start the hard part - another 3-4 hours of nearly constant downhill (obviously not as hard as it would be going up...), with sheer drops several hundred feet down - if you ride off the edge you're not coming back up.

-Our agency had good bikes so my confidence grew all the time, probably too much.
-I expected to be hanging at the back and taking it easy but instead I was pushing it as hard as I could and taking corners close to the edge for a buzz.
-I enjoyed that ride from start to finish and would do it every day given the chance.
+Our agency had good bikes so I got more cocksure as I went.
+Probably too much.
+I expected to be hanging at the back and taking it easy but instead I ended up pushing it as hard as I could and taking corners close to the edge.
+I enjoyed that ride from start to finish and would happily have been taken back to the top to do it all over again.

-The pampas and jungle tours are based from Rurrenabaque (or "Rurre" as the locals call it), an hour north of La Paz by plane, or 20 hours on a bus.
+The pampas and jungle tours are based from Rurrenabaque (or "Rurre" as it's known), an hour north of La Paz by plane, or 20 hours on a bus.
+I'd spoken to someone who went by bus, sharing their tiny bench seat with a family and their crate of chickens.
+As interesting and authentic as that experience would have been, the novelty would have worn off well inside 20 hours so I opted for a flight.
 Transport in and out of Rurre was tricky when I went.
 The flight I did book was delayed by a day due to the airstrip at the other end being too wet, and when we did arrive we found the town busy with people who'd done their tours but were still waiting to get out.

-The thing was, apparently there'd been a factory planned for near Rurre, but the location was changed not long before construction was due to commence.
+The thing was, apparently there'd been a factory planned for construction near Rurre, but the location was changed not long before construction was due to commence.
 The locals, unhappy that more jobs wouldn't be coming after all, did what Bolivians do best (next to striking) and blockaded the roads in and out of the area.
 This had been going on for 2 weeks before we got there, and they spiced things up by setting off dynamite on the roads to boot.
 All of which meant no buses were getting in or out, leaving hundreds of gringos to compete for the limited number of spaces on flights, on the days they were going.
+(I should make it clear here I have no problem with the Bolivians' appetite for civil disruption: it's good to see people exercising their voice instead of rolling over and accepting corruption and broken promises as just another thing to endure)

-Another consequence of the blockades was a shortage of gas, which made it harder to find an agency offering the tour we were after.
-In Rurre you choose between a jungle tour, which is said to be better for plants and insects, or the pampas tour, through more open terrain, which is said to feature more animals.
+Another consequence of the blockades was a shortage of fuel, which made it harder to find an agency offering the tour we were after.
+In Rurre you choose between a jungle tour, which is said to be better for plants and insects, or the pampas tour, through more open terrain, which is said to feature more (larger) animals.
 Nothing against bees or trees, but it was the pink dolphins we were after.
-The agency we wanted had no gas for the pampas tour, but we found another which did have gas and was just starting up pampas tours, having in the past specialised in the jungle.
-Most of the agencies doing pampas go to the same part of the river, but this agency would go to a different part, and offer horse riding as part of the tour.
+The agency we wanted had no gas for the pampas tour, but we found another which did and which was just starting up pampas tours, having in the past specialised in the jungle.
+Most of the agencies doing pampas go to the same part of the river, but this agency was going to a different part, and offered horse riding as part of the tour.
 We fancied something different so we chose them, and were the 2nd group they'd ever taken.

-On one part of the river we had to stop and clear some trees that had fallen and were blocking the way through, which involved hacking with machete and pulling all the roots and branches out.
-With alligators in the area this was something of an adrenaline rush.
+On one part of the river we had to stop and clear some trees that had fallen and were blocking the river, which involved hacking with machete and pulling all the roots and branches out.
+With alligators in the area and it being difficult to see below the surface, this was something of an added adrenaline rush.

 It's amazing how your perception of an experience can change over time.
-The tour was always fine, and we had a good group, but at first I was a little underwhelmed at the wildlife.
-Maybe after the Galapagos I'd expected there to be hundreds of pink dolphins waving us in with their flippers, and was disappointed to find just a few solitary ones occasionally breaking the surface, and certainly not hanging around to swim with us.
+The tour was great, and we had a good group, but at first I was a little underwhelmed at the wildlife.
+Maybe after the Galapagos I'd subconsciously expected there to be hundreds of pink dolphins waving us in with their flippers, and was almost disappointed to find just a few solitary ones occasionally breaking the surface, and certainly not hanging around to swim with us.
+No Flipper the Dolphin here.

 But looking back on it, there were huge birds of paradise swooping through the air, we saw more alligators than I could count, the occasional capybara (a rodent the size of a pig), and of course monkeys, and some turtles too.
-So while it wasn't quite evidence of that concentration of biodiversity I'd heard about, it was still pretty bloody good.
+So while it wasn't quite evidence of that concentration of biodiversity I'd heard about, it was still pretty bloody amazing.
 Back in Rurre afterwards, the roads were by now open again, but we were still stuck for a couple of days waiting for the backlog to clear.
-I could happily have been stuck there for longer, it was such a great little spot.
+We had fun there and I could happily have been stuck there for longer, it was such a great little spot.

 With the national strike over and the border open for business again, it was an easy 4 hours around the lake to get to Copacabana.
 I seem to have a habit of turning up at places when there's something significant happening, and there was a big festival in Copacabana this weekend.